 Best Overall: Masterbuilt 30-Inch Electric Smoker

-What We Like: Easy-to-use digital display, side wood chip loading system, integrated thermostat temperature control
+What We Love: Easy-to-use digital display, side wood chip loading system, integrated thermostat temperature control

-What We Don't Like: Limited accessories, only a 90-day warranty
+What We Don't Love: Limited accessories, only a 90-day warranty

 Masterbuilt is known for producing high-quality barbecue equipment, tools, and accessories.
 Its 30-inch electric digital smoker is no exception for quality and performance.
 This economical smoker features four chrome-coated interior racks with a full capacity of 530 square inches, which roughly equates to two whole turkeys, six whole chickens, four racks of ribs, or four pork shoulders.

 This 50-pound smoker has a top mount digital panel that displays all the information needed to adjust temperature and cooking time without the risk of accidental burns.
 A loader on the side allows you to add wood chips without opening the smoker, ensuring minimal heat and smoke loss.
 Clean-up is also simple with removable racks and a drip pan.

 Dimensions (DxWxH): 19.9 x 20.5 x 33.3 inches | Capacity: 530 square inches | Wattage: 1500 W